mosaicml/llm-foundry/examples/llm/mcloud/README.md

-# Using MosaicML Cloud to train LLMs
+# Using MosaicML platform to train LLMs

-This folder contains examples of how to use [MosaicML Cloud](https://www.mosaicml.com/cloud) to launch LLM training runs.
+This folder contains examples of how to use [MosaicML platform](https://www.mosaicml.com/platform) to launch LLM training runs.

-Full documentation on MosaicML Cloud can be found at https://mcli.docs.mosaicml.com/.
+Full documentation on MosaicML platform can be found at https://mcli.docs.mosaicml.com/.

 ## Using MosaicML Command Line Interface (MCLI) to launch runs